German Empire: Eastern Front

 While the Western Front was a stalemate for the German Army, the Eastern Front eventually proved to be a great success.
-Despite initial setbacks due to the unexpectedly rapid mobilisation of the Russian army, which resulted in a Russian invasion of East Prussia and Austrian Galicia, the badly organised and supplied Russian Army faltered and the German and Austro-Hungarian armies thereafter steadily advanced eastward.
+Despite initial setbacks due to the unexpectedly rapid mobilization of the Russian army, which resulted in a Russian invasion of East Prussia and Austrian Galicia, the badly organized and supplied Russian Army faltered, and the German and Austro-Hungarian armies thereafter steadily advanced eastward.
 The Germans benefited from political instability in Russia and its population's desire to end the war.
 In 1917 the German government allowed Russia's communist Bolshevik leader Vladimir Lenin to travel through Germany from Switzerland into Russia.
 Germany believed that if Lenin could create further political unrest, Russia would no longer be able to continue its war with Germany, allowing the German Army to focus on the Western Front.

 In March 1917, the Tsar was ousted from the Russian throne, and in November a Bolshevik government came to power under the leadership of Lenin.
 Facing political opposition, he decided to end Russia's campaign against Germany, Austria-Hungary, the Ottoman Empire and Bulgaria to redirect Bolshevik energy to eliminating internal dissent.
 In March 1918, by the Treaty of Brest-Litovsk, the Bolshevik government gave Germany and the Ottoman Empire enormous territorial and economic concessions in exchange for an end to war on the Eastern Front.
-All of present-day Estonia, Latvia and Lithuania was given over to the German occupation authority Ober Ost, along with Belarus and Ukraine.
+All present-day Baltic countries, Belarus and Ukraine were handed to the German occupation authority Ober Ost.
 Thus Germany had at last achieved its long-wanted dominance of "Mitteleuropa" (Central Europe) and could now focus fully on defeating the Allies on the Western Front.
 In practice, however, the forces that were needed to garrison and secure the new territories were a drain on the German war effort.

 Colonies

-Germany quickly lost almost all its colonies.
+Germany quickly lost nearly all colonies abroad.
 However, in German East Africa, a guerrilla campaign was waged by the colonial army leader there, General Paul Emil von Lettow-Vorbeck.
 Using Germans and native Askaris, Lettow-Vorbeck launched multiple guerrilla raids against British forces in Kenya and Rhodesia.
-He also invaded Portuguese Mozambique to gain his forces supplies and to pick up more Askari recruits.
+He also invaded Portuguese Mozambique to gain supplies and recruits.
 His force was still active at war's end.